 Parlor Games: or what to do at home

-Lately, we’re all at home more than most of us are used to.
-Some of us have enjoyed reconnecting with family, having extra time for hobbies, cooking more from scratch, and tackling the to-read pile.
-And some of us are bored out of our minds.
+During the pandemic, we were all at home more than most of us were used to.
+Some of us enjoyed reconnecting with family, having extra time for hobbies, cooking more from scratch, and tackling the to-read pile.
+And some of us were bored out of our minds.

 If it was regency-era England, and no one wanted to read aloud, or no one was interested in dancing, if you were tired of card games, how do you pass the time indoors at a house party?